vapoursynth/vapoursynth/doc/plugins/imwri.rst

       filename
          The filename string must have one or more frame number substitutions.
 The syntax is printf style.
 For example "image%06d.png" or "/images/%d.jpg" is common usage.

+      firstnum
+         The first image number in the sequence to write.

       quality
          Quality adjustment for formats where it's applicable.
 Range is 0 to 100.